Language

 Frequently Asked Questions

-How many sig figs does 100 have?
+How many significant figures does 100 have?

 Are leading zeros ever significant?